Trust Center

 AxonFlow does not currently hold SOC 2 or ISO 27001 certification.
 The platform is source-available under BSL 1.1, which means security teams can audit the implementation directly rather than relying on third-party attestation.

-For organizations that require third-party certification as a procurement gate, self-hosted and In-VPC deployments inherit the customer's own certifications — AxonFlow runs as software within the customer's certified infrastructure.
+For organizations that require third-party certification as a procurement gate, self-hosted and In-VPC deployments can be assessed within the customer's own certified environment because AxonFlow runs as software inside that infrastructure.

 Deployment security by mode